xiaziyna/PyStarshade/docs/content/usage.rst

 Data
 ----------

-The data directory is structured like so:
+The internal data directory is structured like so:

 .. code-block:: bash